 PALs II have not replaced the original PALs.
 Both options are still available, but borrowers must choose between the two.
 It’s only possible to hold one type at a time.

+Payday alternative loans vs. payday loans

 Payday alternative loans are superior to payday loans in almost every way.
 First, they’re far less expensive.
-The application fees and effective interest rates for PALs are much cheaper than they are for payday loans.
-In states with no upper limit on payday loan rates, the price difference can be enormous.
+The application fees and interest rates for PALs are much cheaper than for payday loans.
+The price difference can be enormous in states with no cap on payday loan rates.

-For example, when borrowers default on a PAL, union lenders can extend the repayment period.
+Federal credit unions are also much more trustworthy than most payday lenders.
+They’re obligated to follow strict rules that protect the borrower.
+For example, credit union lenders can extend the repayment period when borrowers default on a PAL.
 Payday lenders often force borrowers to take out a second loan instead, which just gives them an excuse to charge more fees.

 Credit unions may even provide financial guidance services to their members.
 Like credit counselors, they’ll educate their clients and help them stop relying on short-term loans like PALs.